dongqiuyinggrace/100-days-of-code/README.md

   **Today's progress**: Add UI elements to Sidebar and some stylings to calendar header and current day cell.

   **Thoughts**: While using new version of font awesome, install @fortawesome/fontawesome-free, but some icons cannot be used in free version.

+## Day7: January 21, 2021 (working on Calendar)

+  **Today's progress**: Add a Event Form component used to add events for a particular day, and apply Formik library to manipulate form.

+  **Thoughts**: Need to learn more about Formik Library.